AncientRoman/SublimeOpenFileOverSSH/README.md

 * Select the star (\*) option to enter a pattern like `*.c *.h`
 * Select the _New_ option to create new folders and open new files

+#### Advanced
+The server input can also accept paths similar to scp.

+* Use a folder path (`user@server.ext:/path/to/folder/`) to open the file browser at a specific folder
+* Use a file path (`user@server:path/to/file.txt`) to directly open a file without triggering the picker
+* The username can be omitted to use the default user (`server.ext:`)

+The file browser shows the size of files in powers of 2 (MiB) and the number of subdirectories in a directory.

 ## Important
 You will need to setup ssh public/private key login to your remote machine so this plugin can connect to your server in the background without needing a password.

 ## How it Works
 When a remote file is opened, the contents of the file is copied into the buffer.<br>
-When the file is saved, the buffer is copied back into the remote file, and sublime is given a temporary file to save to which is later deleted.<br>
+When the file is saved, the buffer is copied back into the remote file and sublime is given a temporary file to save to which is later deleted.<br>
 The file transferring is done using Popen's stdin and stdout to ssh, not scp.

 The file selection is done by opening an ssh connection after the server is input and `ls` is used to populate the folder/file list on demand.